-Setting up a business in the Cayman Islands is straightforward process but involves a few essential steps.
+Setting up a business in the Cayman Islands is a straightforward process that involves a few essential steps.

-Before conducting business in the Cayman Islands, all individuals, partnerships and companies must apply for a Trade & Business Licence, which carries an annual fee.
+Before conducting business in the Cayman Islands, all individuals, partnerships, and companies must apply for a trade & business license, which carries an annual fee.

-Several firms in the Cayman Islands make this an easy and efficient process as they specialise in providing company incorporation services and registered office services as well as company management, administration and fiduciary services.
+Several professional services providers in the Cayman Islands make this an easy and efficient process as they specialise in providing company incorporation services and registered office services, as well as company management, administration, and fiduciary services.

-Each bank will have its own required documents and forms for opening a business account.
-However, at a minimum, most financial institutions request the company incorporation paperwork, the certificate of incorporation, financial statements or a business plan (for corporate accounts), a copy of the Trade & Business Licence, a bank reference, a passport, a utility bill (no more than three months old), and professional references at the minimum.
+Each bank will have its own required guidelines for opening a business account.
+However, at a minimum, most financial institutions request the company incorporation paperwork, the certificate of incorporation, financial statements or a business plan (for corporate accounts), a copy of the trade & business licence, a bank reference, a passport, a utility bill (no more than three months old), and professional references.

 Individuals who intend to work in the Cayman Islands must apply for a work permit.
 Permit applications are specific to a person’s role within the company and the fee structure is based on this role.
-Permits are generally granted in three-month, six-month, 12-month and two-year periods.
+Permits are generally granted in three-month, six-month, 12-month, and two-year periods.

 Employers are required by law to provide each employee with basic health insurance, of which a minimum of 50% of the premium must be paid for by the employer.
 Employees may choose to include their spouse and/or dependent(s) on their health insurance plan.

-Unlike other Caribbean countries, there are no restrictions on foreign ownership of land in the Cayman Islands and no alien landholding licenses are required.
-Added to this, a simple and safe land registry process which guarantees property title to landowners by the Cayman Islands Government.
+Unlike several other Caribbean countries, there are no restrictions on foreign ownership of land in the Cayman Islands and no alien landholding licenses are required.
+Added to this, a simple and regulated land registry process exists.

 There is a one-time stamp duty (land transfer fee) that is owed to the Cayman Islands Government when purchasing property.
 The dollar amount is payable by the purchaser and is based on the purchase price of the property or the value of the property, whichever is greatest.

-The real estate specialists at Provenance Properties can introduce you to a wide range of luxury properties and help explain the process of buying real estate in Grand Cayman.
+The real estate specialists at Provenance Properties can introduce a wide range of luxury properties and help explain the process of buying real estate in Grand Cayman.

 INDUSTRIES IN THE CAYMAN ISLANDS

-In its 2017 global survey, Banker magazine named the Cayman Islands as the world’s #1 specialised financial centre, a position it has held for nine consecutive years.
-The country was also ranked in the 22nd Global Financial Centres Index (GFCI 22) as among the top 29 percent financial centres of the world, which ranked it as the second highest among all UK Overseas Territories and Crown Dependencies.
+In its 2017 global survey, Banker magazine named the Cayman Islands as the world’s #1 specialised financial centre, a position it has held for over a decade.
+The country was also ranked in the 22nd Global Financial Centres Index (GFCI 22) as among the top 29 percent of financial centres of the world, which ranked it as the second highest among all UK Overseas Territories and Crown Dependencies.

 The banking, finance and insurance sectors contribute nearly half of the country’s GDP.
 According to the Cayman Islands General Registry as at December 2019, over 109,556 companies are registered in the Cayman Islands, each listed on the major stock exchanges around the world.
-Some 10,500 mutual funds have been established in Grand Cayman, representing a collective net value of US$3.59 trillion according to the Cayman Islands Monetary Authority.
+Some 10,857 mutual funds have been established in Grand Cayman, representing a collective net value of US$3.59 trillion according to the Cayman Islands Monetary Authority.

-Leading international law firms Maples & Calder, Walkers, Appleby, Ogier, Mourant Ozannes and Conyers Dill & Pearman have a presence in the Cayman Islands and several boutique law firms also operate on Grand Cayman.
-Many have consistently been listed in leading directories Chambers and Legal 500 and have been recognised as among the best offshore law firms in the Caribbean and the world.
+Leading international law firms Maples, Walkers, Appleby, Ogier, Mourant, Conyers Dill & Pearman and Bedell Cristin have a presence in the Cayman Islands and several boutique law firms also operate on Grand Cayman.
+Many have consistently been listed in leading directories such as Chambers and Legal 500, and have been recognised as among the best offshore law firms in the Caribbean and the world.

-The Cayman Islands is frequently referred to as the ‘Culinary Capital of the Caribbean’.
-Not only are there over 150 restaurants, cafes and bars across the three islands, but the variety of cuisine is what separates the Cayman Islands from other Caribbean islands.
+The Cayman Islands is frequently referred to as the “Culinary Capital of the Caribbean.”
+Not only are there over 200 restaurants, cafes and bars across the three islands, but the variety of cuisine is what separates the Cayman Islands from other Caribbean islands.

 From fine dining restaurants suitable for impressing a new client to enjoying quality time with family at casual waterfront dining venues, there is a restaurant to suit any taste and occasion.
-Enjoy global-inspired brasseries and fusion cuisine worthy of discovery with friends to Caribbean favourites and fare that marries the finest ingredients and cooking practices of the region.
+Enjoy global-inspired brasseries and fusion cuisine, Caribbean favourites and fare that marries the finest ingredients and cooking practices of the region.

-Cayman’s culinary industry employs over 2,500 people and contributes around six percent of the country’s GDP.
+Cayman’s culinary industry employs more than 2,500 people and contributes approximately six percent of the country’s GDP.

 The Cayman Islands are widely recognised in the maritime industry as a top-quality flag state and in the international aviation sector as the registry of choice.

-The Maritime Authority of the Cayman Islands provides a well-developed regulatory framework for the registration, security, certification and crew documentation of merchant ships and pleasure yachts.
-Some 216 new pleasure yachts were registered in the Cayman Islands in 2015.
+The Maritime Authority of the Cayman Islands provides a well-developed regulatory framework for the registration, security, certification, and crew documentation of merchant ships and pleasure yachts.
+Some 1,897 new pleasure yachts were registered in the Cayman Islands in 2018.

-A CI$55 million dollar expansion and renovation of the Owen Roberts International Airport (ORIA) in Grand Cayman is being carried out with an anticipated completion date in early 2019.
-While the ORIA facilitates arrivals from major airliners like Air Canada, American Airlines, British Airways, Delta Airlines, JetBlue, Southwest Airlines, United Airlines, WestJet and the national carrier Cayman Airways, the General Aviation Terminal caters to private aircrafts.
+A CI$55 million dollar expansion and renovation of the Owen Roberts International Airport (ORIA) in Grand Cayman was completed in March 2019.
+While the ORIA facilitates arrivals from airlines, which include Air Canada, American Airlines, British Airways, Caribbean Airlines Delta Airlines, JetBlue, Southwest Airlines, Sunwing, United Airlines, WestJet, and the national carrier Cayman Airways, the General Aviation Terminal caters to private aircrafts.

-With over 800 active insurance licences, the Cayman Islands is a major centre for international insurance business in the Class A, B, C and D categories, offering a broad range of coverage in the areas of home, health, life, personal property and automobile.
+With more than 800 active insurance licences, the Cayman Islands is a major centre for international insurance business in the Class A, B, C, and D categories, offering a broad range of coverage in the areas of home, health, life, personal property, and automobile.

 The captive insurance industry in the Cayman Islands has sustained its strength and resilience in a changing economy and, today, the country maintains its position among the top three insurance domiciles.
 The annual Cayman Captive Forum is widely recognised as the leading conference in the insurance industry.

 One of the very first successful family offices to move to the Cayman Islands was that of the Dart family, who made the move in 1993 after visiting the islands several times on holiday.
-At the time, Ken Dart saw the potential for the Cayman Islands and began investing in real estate immediately to drive economic growth for the country.
+At the time, Ken Dart saw the potential for the Cayman Islands.

-Over two decades later, many high-net-worth individuals and families have chosen to move their family office to the Cayman Islands due to its close geographical location to the USA and the incredible quality of life here.
-In addition, a booming financial industry and tax-neutral environment are supported by a sound government, ease of company incorporation, sophisticated infrastructure, ability to purchase real estate as an expatriate and the availability of turnkey Class A office space at Class A at locations like Camana Bay.
+Over two decades later, many high-net-worth individuals and families have chosen to move their family office to the Cayman Islands due to its close geographical location to the U.S. and the incredible quality of life.
+In addition, a booming financial industry and tax-neutral environment are supported by a democratically elected government, ease of company incorporation, sophisticated infrastructure, ability to purchase real estate as an expatriate, and the availability of turnkey Class-A office space at locations like Camana Bay.

-As a small island with minimal exports, most resale goods are imported into the Cayman Islands from the USA.
-The retail industry in Grand Cayman thrives with an abundance of storefronts, most of which are located in the heart of George Town and cater to cruise visitors or along Seven Mile Beach selling to stay over visitors.
-While many retail stores are family-owned and entrepreneurial ventures, there are a few internationally recognised stores like Victoria’s Secret, Island Company, GNC, Books & Books and Cost U Less.
+As a small island with minimal exports, most resale goods are imported into the Cayman Islands from the U.S. The retail industry in Grand Cayman thrives with an abundance of storefronts, most of which are located in the heart of George Town and cater to cruise visitors or along Seven Mile Beach selling to stayover visitors.
+While many retail stores are family-owned and entrepreneurial ventures, there are a few internationally recognised stores like Victoria’s Secret, Pandora, GNC, Books & Books and Cost U Less.
 In addition, many luxury brands are carried at local stores, such as POLO, Philip Stein, Hermes, Tory Burch and Tacori.